Rethinking Emergency Funds

 whatever you can manage

-In the beginning, building an emergency fund is less about the amount and more about the habit of saving.
+If you’re just starting to build an emergency fund (or restarting), this period is less about the amount and more about the habit of saving.

 Expect the Unexpected — and Trust Yourself